pomerium/pomerium/docs/configuration/readme.md

-pomerium_config_checksum_int64                | Gauge     | Currently loaded configuration checksum by service pomerium_config_last_reload_success           | Gauge     | Whether the last configuration reload succeeded by service pomerium_config_last_reload_success_timestamp | Gauge     | The timestamp of the last successful configuration reload by service redis_conns                                   | Gauge     | Number of total connections in the pool redis_hits_total                              | Counter   | Total number of times free connection was found in the pool redis_idle_conns                              | Gauge     | Number of idle connections in the pool redis_misses_total                            | Counter   | Total number of times free connection was NOT found in the pool redis_stale_conns_total                       | Counter   | Total number of stale connections removed from the pool redis_timeouts_total                          | Counter   | Total number of times a wait timeout occurred
+pomerium_config_checksum_int64                | Gauge     | Currently loaded configuration checksum by service pomerium_config_last_reload_success           | Gauge     | Whether the last configuration reload succeeded by service pomerium_config_last_reload_success_timestamp | Gauge     | The timestamp of the last successful configuration reload by service

 #### Envoy Proxy Metrics